oinone/oinone-docs/en/UserManual/Designers/UIDesigner/Components/field.md

 + For data dictionaries, existing data dictionaries need to be selected.
 + For one-to-many and many-to-many, the associated model needs to be set.
++ Table drop-down multi-select and popup multi-select only support one-to-many and many-to-many types

 :::